 Egypt was the first Arab nation to submit to the Academy Awards, and is the Arab nation with the largest film industry, however Egyptian films have never received a nomination for Best Foreign Language Film.
-Egypt has submitted 34 films to date.
+Egypt has submitted 34 films as of 2019.

 The first Arabic-language film to ever be nominated is The Battle of Algiers.
 It is an Italian-Algerian historical war film from Italian writer and director Gillo Pontecorvo, shot in Algeria.
 It was nominated for Best Foreign Language Film in 1967 and then for Best Screenplay and Best Director in 1969.